code-not-found/code-not-found.github.io/_posts/sping-ws/2017-04-23-spring-ws-soapaction-header-example.md

 There is a dedicated `SoapActionCallback` class which already implements a `WebServiceMessageCallback` that sets the SOAPAction header.
 Just pass a new instance to the `WebServiceTemplate` in order to set it up.

+Alternatively you can implement your own `WebServiceMessageCallback` class and set the SOAPAction on the `SoapMessage` using the `setSoapAction()` method.

 ``` java
 package com.codenotfound.ws.client;